 The soldier used his long lance to hurl at his Enemy from afar, and for us, our long-lance weapon is intercession.
 When launched at the Enemy, this weapon of intercession deals a mortal wound that thwarts any attack on our lives or the lives of those around us.

 There are six different types of prayer in the New Testament.
-Each one is different from the other, just like there are different lances the Roman soldier had.
+Each is different from the others, just as there are different lances a Roman soldier might carry.

 The Greek word for prayer is proseuche.
 It is used in some form around 127 times in the New Testament.
-Proseuche is a compound word from the pros and means face to face, and the word euche describes a wish, desire, prayer, or vow.
+Proseuche is a compound word from the pros, meaning face to face, and the word euche describes a wish, desire, prayer, or vow.

 Prayers are more than a formula to follow or a box to check off.
-They are a face-to-face intimate relationship with God.
-This type of prayer also includes sacrifice or surrender and Thanksgiving.
+They are in an intimate, face-to-face relationship with God.
+This type of prayer also includes sacrifice, surrender, and Thanksgiving.
 The prayer of supplication is God’s first lance given to us, and learning to use it puts our lives into His hands as an act of consecration.

-Our second most used word for prayer is deesis, used at least 40 times in the New Testament.
-Deesis is from the verb deomai, which describes a need or want.
+Our second-most-used word for prayer is deesis, which appears at least 40 times in the New Testament.
+Deesis is derived from the verb deomai, which expresses a need or desire.
 It is a cry for God’s help to meet our fundamental needs.
-It is not for tangible things like new cars, bigger homes, etc.
+It is not for tangible things like new cars or bigger homes.

 Jesus prayed this type of prayer in Hebrews.